ejones18/azure-llmops-workshop/labs/lesson_05_automation/lab05.md

 - An Azure AI Hub, within which there is an AI project - the project will need the `Reader` RBAC role over the Hub's associated storage account.
 As well as this, the above Azure OpenAI resource should be added as connection to the Hub - the connection should be called `aoai`,
 - An Azure Container Registry resource,
 - A service principle with the owner role at the subscription scope - see [here](https://learn.microsoft.com/en-us/cli/azure/azure-cli-sp-tutorial-1?tabs=bash#create-a-service-principal-with-role-and-scope).
 Note, the output of this will need to be used later when creating the service connection in Azure DevOps,
 - An Azure DevOps organisation and project.
-Note that new organisations will need to request a free gran of parallel jobs as per [here](https://learn.microsoft.com/en-us/azure/devops/pipelines/licensing/concurrent-jobs?view=azure-devops&tabs=ms-hosted#microsoft-hosted-cicd),
+Note that new organisations will need to request a free grant of parallel jobs as per [here](https://learn.microsoft.com/en-us/azure/devops/pipelines/licensing/concurrent-jobs?view=azure-devops&tabs=ms-hosted#microsoft-hosted-cicd),
 - VS Code and Git installed locally.

 #### Setup